acorncom/yii2-advanced-with-vagrant/README.md

 Then `up` the VM: `vagrant up`

-Now you can access to your Yii setup : `http://your-domain.org:8080`
+Now you can access to your Yii setup : `http://www.yii2.dev`

-If you want do remove the port `8080` and access to your website via `http://your-domain.org/` , you can do it with `ipfw`.
-Example : `ipfw add 100 fwd 127.0.0.1,8080 tcp from any to me 80` as root
-*`ipfw` isn't possible on Windows (but Windows sucks right?)*

 ## MySQL